Blackpool Wren Rovers F.C.

 Blackpool Wren Rovers Football Club is a football club based in Blackpool, Lancashire, England.
 They are currently members of the and play at Brews Park, which is located on School Road; the ground adjoins the ground of Squires Gate, and is also very close to the ground of AFC Blackpool.

-They are currently managed by Luke Smitler and his assistant is Ste McSteward.
+They are currently managed by Henry Wright & Ste McEwan.

 Blackpool Wren Rovers are members of the Lancashire Football Association.
-The club's colours are red shirts and red shorts.
+The club's colours are red shirts, red shorts and red socks.